evgen1sider/react-cross-and-zero/README.md

 Game where you can play in cross and zero.
 * when opened page you can chose the players name.
 * after click begin the game was start.
+* when one of player win click on board to clear board

 ## Local development